ibm-apiconnect/pot/labs/lab5.md

 1. After we invoke the SOAP service, we need to map the SOAP response into a custom object `paymentAmount`, which is created previously in API definition, as API response.
 To do so, click on the `financing: output` map policy on our pipeline to open the map editor.

-1. Click on the `+ output` icon to create a new output object.
+1. Click on the pencil icon to create a new output object.

 1. Fill in the values for the output object: